PritRaj1/GP-AqSolDB/README.md

 bash setup/auto.sh
 ```

 NOTE: This will create a conda environment for the Python dependencies called 'GP_sol'.
-The terminal multiplexer 'tmux' will also be installed in GP_sol - which is my personall preferred method of running long programs.
+The terminal multiplexer 'tmux' will also be installed in GP_sol, which is my personally preferred method of running long programs.

 ## Scripts